CaptainCrowbar/rs-core/docs/random.md

     void shuffle(R& range, RNG& rng);
 ```

 Shuffles an array into random order.
+Supplied in place of the standard
+algorithm for consistent behaviour.